A Marketing Plan Template to Start Your Year Right

 • People – Do you need more people to accomplish goals this year?

 • Trends – Is it worthwhile to invest in a new technology to keep up with changing trends?
-If you need to invest in email marketing but don’t have a platform to do so, it’s time to look into it.
+For example, do you need a subscription video editing software to support TikTok videos if it’s a part of your long-term strategy?

 This can be the toughest part to bring into your annual plan for marketing.
-It’s all well and good to say you want to do seven videos and one cross-channel campaign per month, but is it in your budget?
-The second half of this section might not apply to all marketers, who don’t need to think about insurance and taxes.
+It’s all well and good to say you want to do seven videos and one cross-channel campaign per month, but is it within your budget?

 • Last year’s budget – What was your marketing budget like last year compared to this year?
 Was it enough?
 Too much?